ginatrapani/cashkey/README.md

-# Cashkey - Annual Cashflow Visualizer
+# Cashkey - Aannual Cash Flow Visualizer

-Cashkey is a web application that helps users visualize their annual cashflow through a Sankey diagram.
+Cashkey is a web application that helps users visualize their annual cash flow through a Sankey diagram.
 The app makes it easy to track income sources and expenses, see the balance, and share the visualization with others.

 ## Features